 Any current Journalism majors interested in doing an internship should consult first with their faculty adviser to make certain they qualify and to discuss their options.

 To learn everything you need to know about earning academic credit for Internships, please see our Getting an Internship page.
-Also, visit the Experiential Learning and Community Engagement website and click on “Internships.”
+Also, visit the Center for Career & Experiential Education website and click on “Internships.”

 ITR 302/304Requirements • 2.5 cumulative GPA or higher • Minimum 60 credits prior to internship • Available free elective credit • Good academic and social standing Logistics • Earn between 6 and 15 free elective credits • ITR 302 (field experience) 3-12 credits (S/U Only) • ITR 304 (seminar) 3 credits (Graded) • Seminar offered online and in class (in class - spring only)

 |Contact Center for Career & Experiential Education Kat Moniz, Internship Advisor firstname.lastname@example.org 401.874.4038 http://web.uri.edu/experience/|